 Modes of Mental Health Care

 Helping to treat the Deaf and Hard of Hearing (D/HH) can be accomplished through several means.
-As ASL Therapists, we affirm that direct language access is the most effective means of providing mental health care.
+As ASL Therapists, we affirm that direct language access is the gold-standard and the most effective means of providing mental health care.
 We also affirm that it is best practice to allow the D/HH individual the right to choose their preferred mode of communication.
-Having certified ASL interpreters in the room can be effective.
-In any case, we are required by law to provide reasonable accommodations as defined in the Americans with Disabilities Act.
+Having certified ASL interpreters in the room can still be effective.
+In any case, as the professionals in the room, we are required by law to provide reasonable accommodations as defined in the Americans with Disabilities Act.

 According to the State of Utah, "All individuals have the right to a barrier-free environment that allows maximum participation in society based upon abilities, not limitations."